npavlovska/unofficial-YNAB-guide/pages/mydoc/mydoc_scheduled_transactions.md

 ## To add a scheduled transaction:

-1. In the blue navigation pane on the left, select an account under which you wish to make a scheduled transaction. <br/>This opens a list of account transactions.
+1. In the blue navigation pane on the left, select an account under which you want to make a scheduled transaction. <br/>This opens a list of account transactions.

 2. At the bottom of the transactions list, click the **Scheduled Transactions** button. <br/>{% include inline_image.html file="ScheduledButton.png" alt="Scheduled Transaction button" %} <br/>This expands a list of scheduled transactions.